 (D) Columbus Park and the surrounding streets

-Immerse yourself in Chinese culture by spending a few minutes in this small but lively park where many elderly Chinese people come to play cards, mahjong and other Chinese games.
+Immerse yourself in Chinese culture by spending a few minutes in this small but lively park where many elderly Chinese people come to play cards, mahjong, and other Chinese games.
 You will hear musicians singing traditional Chinese songs and playing lutes.
-Early in the mornings you may spot a group of people doing tai-chi.
+Early in the morning, you may spot a group of people doing tai-chi.

 (E) Church of the Transfiguration (corner of Mosco and Mott Sts.)

 This multi-denominational, multi-lingual church has served immigrants here for more than two centuries.
 The building was erected in 1801 by a Lutheran congregation.
 By the time the spire was added in the 1860s, the church was Roman Catholic with a congregation of Irish and Italian immigrants.
 The church is still Roman Catholic but its congregation is mainly Chinese making it one of the largest Chinese Roman Catholic congregation in the Western world.
 Sermons are held in English as well as two dialects of Chinese, Mandarin, and Cantonese.

 (F) 32 Mott Street site of the former Quong Yuen Shing General Store

 From 1891 to 2003, this was the site of the longest continuously family-operated store in Chinatown.
 The store was opened by a man named Lok Lee and was more than just a place to buy goods.
 It served as a social center of sorts, a place where Chinese immigrants could come to talk, where illiterate immigrants could get assistance from literate immigrants to write letters back home, or to rent a bed by the night in the back of the store.
 In 2003, the General Store closed due to the effects of 9/11.
 The proximity of Chinatown to the Twin Towers resulted in street closures in the area, cutting off much business to Chinatown.
 With the Chinatown economy now in recovery, new owners have opened up a gift shop at the location.